bibleup/docs/docs/src/guide/README.md

 # Installation
-BibleUp can be installed through NPM if you use a build tool, if not, it should served through any of your favourite CDN.
+BibleUp can be installed with NPM if you have node installed on your system and you use a build tool.
+If not, it can be served from a CDN.

 ### NPM